kubernetes/dashboard/docs/design/kubernetes-dashboard-user-survey-122017.md

 **Please describe the common tasks that you perform using Kubernetes Dashboard:**

 **Kubernetes Dashboard is a useful tool to monitor cluster and deployment health**
-* Strongly Agree-Strongly Disagree, 1-5 rating scale
+* Strongly Agree-Strongly Disagree (1-5 rating scale)

 **What other tools do you use to monitor your Kubernetes cluster and deployments?**